camunda/camunda-docs/docs/components/connectors/introduction.md

 </div>

 :::info
-Get started quickly by learning how to [integrate a Camunda connector](/guides/configuring-out-of-the-box-connector.md).
+Get started quickly by learning how you can [integrate the Sendgrid connector](/guides/configuring-out-of-the-box-connector.md).
 :::

 ## Custom connectors